risq/jquery-advanced-news-ticker/README.md

 ===========================

 A powerful, flexible and animated vertical news ticker plugin for JQuery.
-JQuery Advanced News Ticker provides multiple callbacks and actions to allow a maximum flexibility and an easy implementation into any project.
+JQuery Advanced News Ticker provides multiple callbacks and methods to allow a maximum flexibility and an easy implementation into any project.

 DEMO
 ===========================